mirrorlessmind/newapp/README.md

     * The due date for the project (use jQuery UI's datepicker with a minimum date setting in place)

-4. Include a Bootstrap table that the project's information can be printed to with columns for the following data:
+##Incorporate Moment.js
+Using Moment this table takes in the following parameters.

     * Project name